 While many islands get by on the beauty of their beaches, holidays to Barbados offer a huge range of activities too, including surfing, snorkelling and in-land safaris, whilst also boasting some of the best golf courses in the Caribbean, including Sandy Lane and Westmoreland.
 Even a stroll along the vibrant boardwalk to find your spot on the beach is a joy in itself.

 It’s also one of the best Caribbean nations for foodies.
 Blending cool beach cafes and local specialities with ultra-glamorous beachfront restaurants, Barbados can take you on a tantalising journey of the senses.
 We’d recommend trying the incredible Cliff restaurant, nestled high in the hills and serving a menu of decadent seafood, whilst down on the beach you’ll find plenty of flying fish cutter – a delicious Bajan delicacy.
 Hotspots like lively St Lawrence Gap offer plenty of fabulous bars if you’re looking for a night out, whilst Oistins host a brilliant weekly Fish Fry beach party.

 A visit to Bridgetown takes you to a hearty Caribbean capital.
 The bustle gets a little hectic but the people remain graciously friendly and always willing to chat.
-Cricket is the national pastime and watching a game here is quite a different experience.
-And if it gets you in the mood for some sports, Barbados’ range of golf courses is unmatched in the Caribbean.
+Cricket is the national pastime and watching a game here is quite a different experience to that in the UK.

 Why visit Barbados?